confluentinc/cp-docker-images/examples/multi-datacenter/README.md

 2. This demo has two Kafka Connect clusters, `connect-dc1` and `connect-dc2`.
 At this time, Control Center can manage only one Kafka Connect cluster.
 Since we are explaining replication only from dc1 to dc2, we configured Control Center to manage the connect workers in `connect-dc2`.
 Recall that Replicator is a source connector, so it runs on the destination cluster (dc2) pulling in data from the origin cluster (dc1).

-3. Navigate to http://localhost:9021/management/connect/ to verify that `connect-dc2` is running two instances of Replicator: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.
+3. For Replicator copying from `dc1` to `dc2`: Navigate to http://localhost:9021/management/connect/ to verify that `connect-dc2` is running two instances of Replicator: `replicator-dc1-to-dc2-topic1` and `replicator-dc1-to-dc2-topic2`.

 ![image](images/replicator-instances.png)